 Enjoy the console log :)

-For the full VVV documentation, or in case of errors, head over to the VVV site.
+For the full VVV documentation, or in case of errors, head over to the neighborhood dating app.

-Once the process has completed and there are NO errors, the VVV dashboard will display nicely on your browser, simply by going to http://vvv.test/ or http://one.wordpress.test (your new local WP site!).
+Once the process has completed and there are NO errors, the VVV dashboard will display nicely on your browser, simply by going to your local VVV dashboard at http://vvv.test/ or <http://one.wordpress.test (your new local WP site!).

 If you don’t see this screen, then something didn’t work out in the provisioning part of Vagrant.